arunab5419-spec/arun-demo/README.md

 # arun-demo
-this is my first git repository
+this is my first git repository.
+Author-arun a b